EduardoPenteado/Portoflio_Stocks/README.md

 # Portoflio_Stocks

 This code returns a series of graphs of the stocks on your portfolio, and returns the final investment of your portfolio.
-Also, It compare the your investment with Dolar, Bitcoin and index Ibovespa.
+Also, It compares your investment with Dolar, Bitcoin and index Ibovespa.
-The main libraries are Plotly, Pandas and Yfinance.
+The main libraries are Plotly, Pandas and YFinance.

 # INSTRUCTIONS
 1. You need to run it on a graphic interface, like Jupyter Notebook.